scottvr/d-phacktorator/README.md

                                    --date_column_map /path/to/date_column_map.json \
                                    [--plot]
 ```
-Where in the above ```data_dir``` is a directory with CSV, JSON, or parquet files containing time series data, and you are wanting to find correlations with a window size of 30 days and a threshold of 0.7 between any (and all) of them.
+Where in the above, ```data_dir``` is a directory with two or more CSV, JSON, or parquet files containing time series data, and you are wanting to find correlations with a window size of 30 days and a threshold of 0.7 between any (and all) of them.

 ### Arguments